eratio08/vitest-teamcity-reporter/MIGRATION.md

 This reporter has been migrated from deprecated Vitest 3 APIs to Vitest 4 stable APIs.
 The TeamCity output format remains identical.

-**Breaking Change:** This version requires Vitest 4.0.0 or later.
-If you're using Vitest 2.x or 3.x, use `vitest-teamcity-reporter@0.3.x` instead.
+**Breaking Change:** This version requires Vitest 3.0.0 or later.
+If you're using Vitest 2.x or earlier, use `vitest-teamcity-reporter@0.3.x` instead.

 ## What Changed